 Where to Eat

 Dawson also enjoys a surprisingly bountiful amount of eateries.
-I say surprisingly because typically when you visit a tourist town you’re forced to eat at tourist restaurants.
+I say surprisingly because typically when you visit a tourist town there are plenty of tourist restaurants.
 Not the case when visiting Dawson.
 Head to the Drunken Goat for awesome Greek food or Sourdough Joe’s for fish and chips.
 Klondike Kates makes great soups and comfort food and if you are looking for northern eats or German fare head to the Aurora Inn.

 Last but not least, for shaking off that late night out head to the Alchemy Cafe.
 This vegan and organic-friendly restaurant serve up healthy eats such as smoothies and homemade granola bowls.
 They also handcraft the best coffee in town, if that is your hangover cure.